 It has been said that the really original one comes from Livorno.
 Authentic Cacciucco Livornese is very thick and dark.
 Its consistency is like a stew: it’s made from many kinds of fish and molluscs, but not with refined seafood.
 Forming the base of the dish is a mixture of garlic, pepper and sage.
 The soup from Livorno contains octopus and cuttlefish, some mantis shrimp and different kinds of small and medium size low value or trash fish.

 He was very busy with his pots, suppliers’ orders and calls "My restaurant is always open from lunch and dinners", but he was also very happy to share his story.
 "Did you know that with this soup I won a prize beating famous chefs from the Adriatic coast in 2007?"
-He arranged all the ingredients for my cacciucco and showed me this fabulous recipe:
+He arranged all the ingredients for our cacciucco and showed us this fabulous recipe:

 - 1 celery